KnightHikari/UnwantedCompany/README.md

 Credits:
 A big shout-out to anyone who contributed their ideas and insights.
+Also thank you to a UC contributor for the spawn enemy.

 Note:
 Sorry for any bad code / Bad practices as it has been a few years since I've actually coded something in C#.
 This was also coded in a day.
 It was a fun challenge to dive back into C# and try it out again.